-Over the past ten years, high-efficiency lighting has become more and more common, especially with the phasing out of incandescent bulbs in many countries throughout the world.
+Over the past ten years, high-efficiency lighting has become increasingly common, especially with the phasing out of incandescent bulbs in many countries worldwide.

 The visual spectrum of light from 400-750nm contains a little less than 50% of the usable light and 16% of the wavelengths included in the AM1.5 solar spectrum.

-What this means to a solar cell is that the range of wavelengths available for absorption indoors is greatly reduced.
+This means to a solar cell that the range of wavelengths available for absorption indoors is greatly reduced.

-For very high-efficiency multijunction cells containing junctions focused on infrared absorption, this means one junction may produce little current, which in turn will severely limit the output of the entire cell.
+For very high-efficiency multijunction cells containing junctions focused on infrared absorption, one junction may produce little current, which will severely limit the output of the entire cell.